Nodens-/QMud/README.md

 - MCCPv1/2 enabled worlds that do not honor IAC DONT COMPRESS/2, on timeout/failure to end compression stream, downgrade to reconnect on reload.
+- TLS connected worlds also downgrade to reconnect for the time being.

 ## Build requirements